ec500-software-engineering/project-01-skin-cancer-detection-team1/README.md

 ## Application
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To use this app, you need to use: which will run server and client concurrently on your working environment
+To use this app, you need to use ### `npm run dev`, which will run server and client concurrently on your working environment
-### `npm run dev`

 In the [project directory](https://github.com/ec500-software-engineering/project-01-skin-cancer-detection-team1/tree/master/WebApp), you can run: